SB-2281

 Plain Language

-Health care providers must maintain four categories of records: (1) an updated inventory of all AI systems used in consequential decisions; (2) documentation of each system's design, intended use, and training data; (3) records of all ongoing monitoring, performance evaluations, and oversight activities; and (4) documentation of findings and remedial actions taken when deficiencies are identified.
-These are continuing recordkeeping obligations — the inventory must be kept current, and documentation must be maintained as monitoring and evaluations occur.
-The bill does not specify a retention period, which may be addressed in implementing rules.
+Health care providers using AI in consequential decisions must maintain four categories of records: (A) an up-to-date inventory of all AI systems in use; (B) documentation of each system's design, intended use, and training data; (C) records of all monitoring, performance evaluations, and oversight activities; and (D) documentation of findings and remediation actions taken in response to identified deficiencies.
+The bill does not specify a retention period — this will likely be addressed in DOH rulemaking.
+This is a continuing recordkeeping obligation that must be kept current as systems change.

 Statutory Text